 Tests and diagnosis

-When doctors suspect someone has depression, they generally ask a number of questions and may do medical and psychological tests.
-These tests can help rule out other problems that could be causing your symptoms, pinpoint a diagnosis and also check for any related complications.
-These exams and tests may include:
+These exams and tests can help rule out other problems that could be causing your symptoms, pinpoint a diagnosis and check for any related complications:

 Diagnostic criteria for atypical depression

-For a diagnosis of atypical depression, you must first meet the general DSM criteria for major depression — which includes feeling down and losing interest in things you once enjoyed.
-You'll also need to meet other, specific criteria for atypical depression.
+For a diagnosis of atypical depression, you must first meet the general DSM criteria for major depression — such as feeling down most of the day and losing interest or pleasure in activities you once enjoyed.
+You'll also need to meet other specific criteria for atypical depression.

 For a diagnosis of atypical depression you must have this symptom: